-The primary contribution of this work is D2PC, a framework that bridges data-driven techniques and predictive control through technical contributions illustrated in Fig.~\ref{fig:framework}.
-Our approach is detailed in the following sections: \begin{itemize} \item Section~\ref{sec:problem_setup} introduces the problem setup under consideration. \item Section~\ref{sec:sysid} presents our parameter identification method for partially observable stochastic linear systems that builds upon the Expectation-Maximization (EM) algorithm~\cite{GIBSON20051667,shumway-em}.
-The proposed method extends these work by integrating (general) structural constraints. \item Section~\ref{sec:unc_quant} outlines our approximately correct uncertainty quantification method.
-Accordingly, we construct an uncertainty set over the estimated parameters. \item Section~\ref{sec:lqg} demonstrates our proposed method to design dynamic output-feedback controllers that is tailored for the established uncertainty set, leveraging the full-block S-procedure~\cite{scherer1997full}.
+\textit{Contribution:} The primary contribution of this work is D2PC, a framework that bridges data-driven techniques and predictive control through a design pipeline illustrated in Fig.~\ref{fig:framework}.
+Our approach is detailed in the following sections: \begin{itemize} \item Section~\ref{sec:problem_setup} introduces the problem setup under consideration. \item Section~\ref{sec:sysid} presents our parameter identification method for stochastic linear systems with partial measurements that builds upon the Expectation-Maximization algorithm~\cite{GIBSON20051667,shumway-em}.
+The proposed method extends this line of work by integrating (general) structural constraints. \item Section~\ref{sec:unc_quant} outlines an asymptotic approximation to quantify uncertainty~\cite{newey1994large}, resulting in an uncertainty set over the estimated parameters. \item Section~\ref{sec:lqg} demonstrates our proposed method to design dynamic output-feedback controllers that is tailored for the established uncertainty set, leveraging the full-block S-procedure~\cite{scherer2000robust}.
 Additionally, we propose a simplified over-approximation of the uncertainty set that reduces computational complexity of the controller synthesis. \item Section~\ref{sec:pred_control} presents our predictive control scheme that ensures recursive feasibility and chance-constraint satisfaction.
 This framework, extends stochastic MPC methods~\cite{hewing2020recursively,muntwiler2023lqg,arcari2023stochastic} to jointly account for partial measurements and parametric uncertainties.
 Furthermore, an extensive theoretical analysis of the closed-loop properties of the proposed scheme is provided. \item Section~\ref{sec:example} presents a comprehensive walkthrough of the proposed framework, demonstrating its effectiveness through a numerical example involving a 10-dimensional spring-mass-damper system.
-Along the way, we contrast our proposed framework to various established techniques, e.g., to a direct data-driven method~\cite{yin2023stochastic}. \item Section~\ref{sec:conclusion}, concludes the paper. \end{itemize} Overall, the D2PC framework marks a significant advancement in integrating data-driven techniques with predictive control.
-This work not only introduces innovative methodologies for system identification and uncertainty quantification but also provides a strategy to seamlessly account for the resulting specific structure of the uncertainty in the synthesis of robust controllers and predictive controllers.
+We contrast our proposed framework to an established direct data-driven method~\cite{yin2023stochastic}. \item Section~\ref{sec:conclusion} concludes the paper. \end{itemize} Overall, the D2PC framework marks a significant advancement in integrating data-driven techniques with predictive control.
+This work builds upon existing system identification and uncertainty quantification methods, developing tailored strategies to embed the resulting structured uncertainty into robust and predictive control synthesis.
+In particular, a key contribution of our work is that the proposed robust control synthesis and predictive control method provide rigorous guarantees while remaining consistent with the setting and uncertainty quantification required in stochastic system identification methods.
+This ensures a principled integration of data-driven estimation techniques with model-based control design, preserving both robustness and consistency.
 A discussion of the related work corresponding to each section will be provided at the end of the respective sections.
-Alongside with this paper, we provide a code framework that implements all the described steps for a general class of linear systems\footnote{\url{https://github.com/haldunbalim/D2PC}}. \ifbool{arxiv} {} {Additional details regarding the implementation of the identification scheme, the offline design, and the some deferred proofs can be found in an extended online version~\cite{balim2024data}.}
+Alongside this paper, we provide a code framework that implements all the described steps for a general class of linear systems: \url{https://github.com/haldunbalim/D2PC}. \ifbool{arxiv}{} {Additional details regarding the implementation of the identification scheme and the offline design can be found in an extended online version~\cite{balim2024data}.}